evelynb4565/GNUR-Kinome-Analysis/README.md

   Website: http://phanstiel-lab.med.unc.edu/CORAL/
   Github: https://github.com/dphansti/CORAL

+Lipidomics data is included in the Lipidomics folder.
+Normalized data and sample annotations used for LipidSig analysis are included as csv files.

 Any inquires on how the data was processed or how to reproduce this analysis should be sent to: eaba240@uky.edu